stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-10-t31-first-thoughts.md

 The 2p {{ site.data.talent.eb }} starts to fly at our target once the {{ site.data.talent.primordial_wave }} bullet hits.
 This delay is noticeable and slightly disconnecting.

-The 2p stat buff durations are overwritten by follow-up {{ site.data.talent.eb }} casts or the Overload of the initial effect.
+The 2p stat buff durations are overwritten by follow-up {{ site.data.talent.eb }} cast or the Overload of the initial effect.
 Which means their uptime can accidentally get reduced.

 The 4p effect can easily get overwritten by itself.
 Introducing stacks to the buff could help a lot.